-IN THE DIRECT FORM OF DEMOCRACY, as in ancient Athens, each citizen votes on major issues of the day.
+In the direct form of democracy, as in ancient Athens, each citizen votes on major issues of the day.
 However, that is just not practical when the electorate numbers many millions.
 Instead, people elect a representative or member of parliament to vote on their behalf.
 In each geographical area (often known as a constituency in a general election, or as a ward in a municipal election), people vote for someone to represent them.
 Elected members may be expected to represent the wider interests of the public, rather than just the views of those who voted for them.
 Political parties often try to choose election candidates from every part of society, including women and ethnic minorities.
+EVERYDAY WORK A representative needs an office in his or her constituency and another in the legislature, and a staff including secretaries, research assistants, and volunteers (known in the US as interns).
+Representatives bring local issues to the attention of government, talk to campaigners, and help individuals with any problems.

-REPRESENTATIVES AND DELEGATES Edmund Stoiber (left) and Erwin Huber are leading politicians from Germany's conservative Christian Social Union (CSU).
+Edmund Stoiber (left) and Erwin Huber are leading politicians from Germany's conservative Christian Social Union (CSU).
 Here they make their views known to the Bundesrat or federal council in 2004, as delegates from the state of Bavaria.
 A delegate is someone sent by another organization (such as a state or territorial assembly) to speak or vote on its behalf.
-In some assemblies, delegates may be mandated (instructed) to vote in particular way by the organization they represent.
-MOROCCAN PARLIAMENT Representatives wear traditional dress as they gather in Morocco's parliament.
-The lower chamber has 325 seats, of which 35 are now held by women.
+In some assemblies, delegates may be mandated (instructed) to vote in particular way by the

+MOROCCAN

+PARLIAMENT

+Representatives wear

+traditional dress as

+they gather in Morocco's

+parliament.
+The lower

+chamber has 325 seats, of

+which 35 are now held by women.

-The Moroccan parliament has become more democratic since 1997, but the country's king still has strong personal powers.
-He can dissolve (shut down) parliament, for example, and appoint a new prime minister.
-MAPS FOR DEMOCRACY This map shows Canada's provinces and territories and its key indicates the number of seats or constituencies (known locally as ridings) in each one.
+The Moroccan parliament has

+become more democratic since

+1997, but the country's king still

+has strong personal powers.

+He can dissolve (shut down)

+parliament, for example, and

+appoint a new prime minister.

+MAPS FOR DEMOCRACY

+This map shows Canada's provinces and territories and its key indicates the number of seats or constituencies (known locally as ridings) in each one.
 The most populous regions have the largest numbers of representatives.
 Ontario, with its big cities, has 106 seats, while the sparsely populated Arctic wilderness of Nunavut has only one.
 It is important that the boundaries of constituencies can change if the population grows or declines, but also that they cannot be rigged to favor one party (see page 49).
-KEY:

-YT Yukon Territory - 1 seat NT Northwest Territories - 1 seat NU Nunavut - 1 seat BC British Columbia - 36 seats AB Alberta - 28 seats SK Saskatchewan - 14 seats MB Manitoba - 14 seats ON Ontario - 106 seats
+KEY

+YT Yukon Territory - 1 seat

+NT Northwest Territories - 1 seat

+NU Nunavut - 1 seat

+BC British Columbia - 36 seats

+AB Alberta - 28 seats

+SK Saskatchewan - 14 seats

+MB Manitoba - 14 seats

+ON Ontario - 106 seats

-NL Newfoundland & Labrador - 7 seats NB New Brunswick - 10 seats PE Prince Edward Island - 4 seats NS Novia Scotia - 11 seats
+PE Prince Edward Island - 4 seats NS Novia Scotia - 11 seats